-SCHOOL or DEPARTMENT: K-5 Elementary PROGRAM: So ocial Emotional Learning g (SEL) and Support BUDGET YEAR 2023-24 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
+SCHOOL or DEPARTMENT: K-5 Elementary PROGRAM: Social Emotional Learnin g (SEL) and Support BUDGET YEAR 2023-24 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$200,000 Year 2 = TBD Year 3 = TBD BACKGROUND AND RATIONALE Social Emotional Learning (SEL) is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions [CASEL].
-We have identified a growing need for SEL staffing as our capacity to support students in the ways we feel are necessary and beneficial has been outstripped by the needs students are exhibiting.
-In the last budget cycle, staffing additions were approved by voters at SMS and SHS in response to similar needs, and this year we are proposing to extend support in this same arena to the elementary schools.
-The proposal is to contract the services of social workers to present whole-class lessons, provide short-term small group sessions with students demonstrating anxiety and/or similar social skills development needs, and to periodically provide case management support of acute cases of student need.
-This support will be provided on an every other day basis at our two largest enrollment elementary schools (Fox Meadow and Quaker Ridge), and an every third day basis at our three smaller elementary schools (Edgewood, Greenacres, and Heathcote).
-The rationale for contracted services as opposed to full time employees is that we believe we need to live the experience of this model of support to best identify the scope of the staffing needs, the best use of the staffing, and the optimal training and skill set of the providers.
-For example, the skill sets of social workers, school psychologists, and guidance counselors are both overlapping components and unique components.
-While we believe social workers are likely best-matched to the need we perceive presently, we would like to keep the door open for the year to explore this further while still providing students with needed services.
-HOW DOES THIS REQUEST RELATE TO THE DISTRICT'S STRAT All Students - Universal Approach or Program Small Groups - Behavioral and Mental Health Intervention and Support Individual - Mental Health Case Management, Counseling, Support Key Objective Build protective factors (healthy development, resiliency, wellbeing) to support academic growth and buffer against mental health risks.
+Year 1 = \$200,000 Year 2 = TBD Year 3 = TBD BACKGROUND AND RATIONALE Social Emotional Learning (SEL) is the procedattitudes to develop healthy identities, managestablish and maintain supportive relationship for SEL staffing as our capacity to support stustudents are exhibiting.
+In the last budget cyce and this year we are proposing to extend support the proposal is to contract the services of soce students demonstrating anxiety and/or similar acute cases of student need.
+This support will (Fox Meadow and Quaker Ridge), and an ever Heathcote).
+The rationale for contracted servic this model of support to best identify the scop the providers.
+For example, the skill sets of secomponents and unique components.
+While would like to keep the door open for the year HOW DOES THIS REQUEST RELATE This proposal aligns with our Student Support mental health and wellbeing through the implemental healthealth thealthealth and wellbeing through the implemental e emotions and achieve pers os, and make responsible and idents in the ways we feel and le, staffing additions were ap oort in this same arena to the tail workers to present whole social skills development in be provided on an every oth ery third day basis at our three ces as opposed to full time of be of the staffing needs, the locial workers, school psycho ve believe social workers are to explore this further while FO THE DISTRICT'S STR ts strategic plan goal.
+The cl onal and collective goals, feel and d caring decisions [CASEL].
+We the re necessary and beneficial has be oproved by voters at SMS and SF elementary schools. e-class lessons, provide short-terr eeds, and to periodically provide her day basis at our two largest en es smaller elementary schools (Ed employees is that we believe we r best use of the staffing, and the op ologists, and guidance counselors e likely best-matched to the need e still providing students with nee ATEGIC PLAN? d show empathy for others, have identified a growing need een outstripped by the needs IS in response to similar needs, In small group sessions with case management support of arollment elementary schools dgewood, Greenacres, and need to live the experience of otimal training and skill set of are both overlapping we perceive presently, we ded services.

+Approach or Frogram Health Intervention and Support Support Key Objective Build protective factors (healthy development, resiliency, wellbeing) to support academic growth and buffer against mental health risks.
 Provide interventions for students experiencing struggles with social interactions, managing emotions, anxiety, and executive functioning skills.
 Provide more frequent and/or longer duration interventions for students exhibiting intense mental health concerns, including family education and recommendations for outside provider and at-home support.

-SCHOOL or DEPARTMENT: K-5 Elementary (CONTINUED) PROGRAM: Social Emotional Learning (SEL) and Support BUDGET YEAR 2023-24 We currently have one psychologist per building, with building enrollments ranging from 340 students to 533 students.
-The increasing social skills needs exhibited by students has outstripped our capacity to meet those needs to the level we desire at all five buildings.
-ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
-There are no specific downstream impacts that would demand additional staffing or resources.
-The proposal in fact preserves the possibility of continued exploration and identification of needs and the best ways to meet those needs by requesting contracted services over FTE for 2023-24.
-The impact will be monitored throughout the year by examining data through our MTSS implementation, structured conversations with providers, 504 and CSE referrals, and discussion with building administrators.
+SCHOOL or DEPARTMENT: K-5 Elementary (CONTINUED) PROGRAM: Social Emotional Learning (SEL) and Support BUDGET YEAR 2023-24 - We currently have one psychologist per building, with - j HOW WILL THE CHANGE BE MONITORED FOR IMPACT? • The impact will be monitored throughout the year by examining data through our MTSS implementation, structured conversations with providers, 504 and CSE referrals, and discussion with building administrators.